Collin Martin

-Collin Martin (born November 9, 1994) is an American professional soccer player who plays as a midfielder for North Carolina FC in the USL Championship.
+Collin Martin (born November 9, 1994) is a former American professional soccer player who played as a midfielder.
 He has played for D.C.
 United and Minnesota United FC in Major League Soccer, and for Richmond Kickers and Hartford Athletic in the United Soccer League.
 He came out as gay in June 2018, making him at the time the only out gay man in any of the big five American sports leagues or any top-division professional men's national soccer leagues.
+He was also reported at the time to be the only active male professional soccer player to be openly gay.

 Youth and College soccer

 Born in Chevy Chase, Maryland, Martin joined the D.C.
 United Academy during the 2009–10 season as a 14-year-old in the under-16 category.
 In his second season with the U16s, Martin led the team in scoring with 13 goals while leading the side to finish top of its group in the U.S. Soccer Development Academy.
 Then, the next season, Martin was promoted to the under-18s where he led the team in scoring with 11 goals.
 He impressed the coaching staff enough that season to earn playing time with the D.C.
 United Reserves in MLS Reserve League action.

 Martin then attended Wake Forest University where he played for the Wake Forest Demon Deacons soccer team for the 2012 season in which he scored one goal and registered six assists.
 At the end of the season, Martin earned All-ACC Freshman Team honors.